ScalaMath/VecMatLib/Readme.md

 a = a.plus(b);
 ```

-The vector package offers integer, single-precision and double-precision vectors with all their basic operations.
+The vector package offers int, float, and double vectors with all their basic operations.

 ```scala
 val a = Vec3f(1.0f, 1.0f, 1.0f)